IETF-Hackathon/mDNSResponder/README.md

     opkg install dnssd-proxy

-At this point you can use DNS to discover services on the LAN interface of the OpenWRT router.
+At this point you can use DNS to discover services on the LAN interface of the OpenWrt router.
 Please be aware that there is no firewalling: you should not set this up on your edge router, or else anyone on the Internet will be able to discover services on your LAN.

 ## Picking a DNS Subdomain Name for your Advertised Services